 1201 Pawlings Road, Audubon, PA 19403

-Sherlock is our 12 years old Barred Owl.
+Sherlock , our resisdent old Barred Owl, is about 14 years old.
 Like so many owls, Sherlock was hit by a car.
 He suffered a broken wing but with rehab has again become fully flighted.
-Though he can fly, the wing that was broken has not completely returned to normal so is was unable to be released into the wild.
+Though he can fly, the wing that was broken has not completely returned to normal so he was unable to be released into the wild.